 Timed tickets are not required for those with camping, backcountry, Fiery Furnace, or special use permits.
 Fortunately, you should still be able to do the Balanced Rock sunset hike without any reservations but you’ll still need a park pass.

-We had spent all afternoon hiking the Devil’s Garden – the best hike in my opinion in Arches National Park.
-At the end of the day rather than rush back to Moab for dinner we decided beforehand that we’d find a spot to watch the sun go down.
+We had spent all afternoon hiking the Devil’s Garden trail – the best hike in my opinion in Arches National Park.
+At the end of the day rather than rush back to Moab for dinner, we decided beforehand that we’d find a spot to watch the sun go down.

 Balanced Rock defies gravity.
 Weighing in at 3,500 tons, you can’t help but wonder when it will topple.
 The bottom layer is a mudstone that erodes at a faster rate than the cap rock – described as a hard slick rock member of the Entrada Sandstone.
 Eventually the mudstone will erode enough to cause the toppling of the Balanced Rock.

 The total unit is 128 feet high, with the Balanced Rock contributing 55 feet.

 Balanced Rock had a neighbour named Chip Off The Old Block Up until the winter of 1975/1976 when it toppled over at some point.

 It’s a short, easy, family-friendly 0.3 mile hike in to Balanced Rock.
 The area around it affords magnificent views of the La Sal Mountains.

 Balanced Rock trail details